-The following article was originally published by The Seen in September, 2017.
+The following article was first published by The Seen in September 2018.

-The following interview was originally published by Art21 in February, 2017.
+The following essay was originally published by the Chicago Review in June 2018:

 Stephen Lapthisophon’s Eggbell (2016) is true to its name: literally, the top cap of an eggshell sprinkled with gold metallic pigment, weighted by a thick nail, and strung with fishing line from a larger rope.
 This larger rope is tied to track lighting in the gallery and slopes to the floor, ending under a well-worn hardcover book as thick as... +

 The following short story originally appeared in Wigleaf.It was a finalist for the Mythic Pizza award.

 The therapist said, for instance: I notice you bite your fingernails.
 I notice you twirl your hair when you’re talking.
 I take it you have trouble making eye contact.
 You’re rubbing the thighs of your pants with the palms of your hands.
 Do you bite the inside of your cheek?
 I see your fingers are stained.
 When you roll your... +